 - Special Events : Lend a hand at our fundraising events, including food festivals, concerts and fashion shows.

 - Grocery Center: Work in our grocery center in downtown Oakland.
 You’ll sort and pack food or help clients get their weekly groceries.

-If you have questions about volunteering, please contact call our volunteer hotline at (415) 447-2404 or email our Director of Volunteer Services.
+If you have questions about volunteering, please contact call our volunteer hotline at (415) 447-2404 or email our Associate Director of Volunteer Services.